abakamousa/chatbot-multimodal/README.md

 ## Project Structure

-Here's an updated overview of the project directory structure:
+Here's an overview of the project directory structure:

 ```bash
  chatbot-multimodal/